Yrds/crawler-scorebing/README.md

 # Scorebing Crawler

-This crawler scrapp scorebing fixtures and save to a database.
+This crawler scrap scorebing fixtures and save to a database.

 After that it can be exported to xlsx;